SchildersChris/gert-js-syntax-spec/README.md

 # Gert-Js Syntax Specification

-This repository consist of the GJSyntax specs using ANTLR.
+This repository consist of the GJSyntax specs written in ANTLR4.

 # Example